 The Katikati Visitor Information Centre is open seven days a week in the centre of town at the Arts Junction for all visitor information on accommodation, shops and services as well as local and regional events.

 Katikati was settled in 1875 by settlers from County Tyrone in Ireland through the Orange Institution.
 The settlement was established by the Irishman George Vesey Stewart.
 The land upon which the town was built was bought from local Maori and was given to the settlers by the government.

 Amenities and services

-- things to do in Katikati visit the Bay of Plenty tourism site here.
+- For things to do in Katikati visit the Bay of Plenty tourism site here.

-- Katch Katikati is the town’s local promotions agency, check out what great work they do here.
+- Katch Katikati is the town’s local promotions agency.

 - Western Bay Museum - telling the history of our District.

 - The Arts Junction - housing one of Katikati’s many art galleries, the Carlton Gallery is open 7 days a week.